elisemercury/Duplicate-Image-Finder/docs/usage.rst

 How to Speed Up difPy?
 ^^^^^^^^^^

 difPy's processing speed can increase or decrease, depending on which parameter configurations are used.
-Speeding up the comparison process can be especially useful, when using difPy to compare a large number of images (>1000 images).
+Speeding up the comparison process can be especially useful, when using difPy to compare a large number of images (>1'000 images).
 Below you will find some tips on which configurations can make difPy's processing faster:

 * Enable :ref:`fast_search` when searching for duplicates
 * Enable :ref:`limit_extensions`
 * Set :ref:`px_size` <= 50.
 Note: the lower the ``px_size``, the less precise the comparison will be.
+It is not recommended to go below a ``px_size`` of 20.